 Pleas in mitigation and background reports

-Before an accused person is sentenced, their lawyer will advise the judge about any mitigating factors that they think might reduce the sentence, such as an offender’s stated remorse.
+Before an offender is sentenced, their lawyer will advise the judge or magistrates about any mitigating factors that they think might reduce the sentence, such as an offender’s stated remorse or personal circumstances.

 When sentencing, various things may be taken into account, including:

-• ‘pleas in mitigation’ or the findings of background reports (see above);
+- any ‘pleas in mitigation’ or the findings of background reports (see above);

 - the level of sentences in similar cases in the past.
 This is called ‘case law’;

 Appeals by an offender

-If the offender is in prison when they appeal, they can also apply for bail and in some cases may be released while waiting for the appeal.
-This is called ‘interim liberation’.
+Following a criminal case, a convicted person may appeal against their conviction or sentence or both.
+If in custody, they can apply for bail and in some cases may be released while waiting for their appeal.

 Appeals by the prosecution